 This bigotry is what we should fight against.
 It’s hatred that wears a suit and speaks in an indoor voice so it can be invited on cable news shows.
 And when it gets tired of being polite, it wraps itself in the First Amendment as it spews its foaming-mouthed vitriol, calls it “free speech,” and dares us to normalize it.

 How should we as writers fight it?
 We can take back that word and show it for what it really is: a despicable word used by despicable people to express despicable thoughts.
 We can then counter it by showing how people should be treated — with respect, dignity, acceptance, and appreciation.
-I’d like to offer the following example from my novel Amiga.
-(Note that if you’re concerned about legitimizing the word, you don’t have to spell it all out.)
+If you’re concerned about legitimizing the word, you don’t have to spell it all out.